 The above list is in no way intended to be exhaustive.
 Students should be guided by the principle that it is of utmost importance to give proper recognition to all sources.
-To do so is an act of personal and professional courtesy, as well as intellectual honesty.
+To do so is both an act of personal, professional courtesy and of intellectual honesty.
 Any failure to do so, whether by intent or by neglect, whether by omission or commission, is an act of plagiarism.
-A more detailed description of this issue can be found at http://luc.edu/english/writing.shtml#source .
+A more detailed description of this issue can be found at http://luc.edu/english/writing.shtml#source.